deadbytez/WinPrep/README.md

-# PostInstall-WindowsLTSC
+# WinPrep
 > [!WARNING]
 > Review the script's code before running.

-This script applies changes I make to fresh Windows LTSC installs + offers to run [CutEdge](https://github.com/azhcat/CutEdge).
+This script applies changes I make to fresh Windows installs + offers to run [CutEdge](https://github.com/azhcat/CutEdge).

 ## Explanation of what each change does
+### These apply for LTSC and GAC
 | Registry Key/Value | Setting | Description |
 |--------------------|---------|-------------|
 | JPEGImportQuality | 100 | Sets JPEG wallpaper quality to 100% (prevents compression) |